nabilhayet/react-update-lifecycle-readme/README.md

 #### `static getDerivedStateFromProps(props, state)`

-This method is called on _every_ update.
-That means whenever the component is receiving new props from its parent or the component state has changed.
+This method is called on _every_ update, meaning whenever the component is receiving new props from its parent or the component's state has changed.
 A word of caution: a common mistake here is to assume that the props have changed.
 Just because the method is called doesn't necessarily mean that the props have changed.
 It is entirely possible that a parent component has updated and in